Bridge: Protection

 Paint can be used to reduce deterioration of steel components.
 Steel bridges need to be repainted periodically, as seen in this wire hanger from the Golden Gate Bridge, which is painted international orange.

-To achieve a longer lifespan, a bridge is protected from deterioration by incorporating certain features into the design.
+To achieve the designed service life, a bridge must be protected from deterioration by incorporating certain features into the design.
 Bridges can deteriorate due to a variety of causes, including rust, corrosion, chemical actions, and mechanical abrasion.
 Deterioration is sometimes visible as rust on steel components, or cracks and spalling in concrete.
 Deterioration can be slowed with various measures, primarily aimed at excluding water and oxygen from the bridge elements.
 Techniques to prevent water-based damage include drainage systems, waterproofing membranes (such as polymer films), and eliminating expansion joints.
 (Note: Expansion joints relieve stress due to thermal expansion and contraction, but permit water to seep into vulnerable bridge elements, which can lead to corrosion and degradation.
 Integral bridge concepts are an alternative to expansion joints.)
 Concrete bridge elements can be protected with waterproof seals and coatings.
 (Note: Concrete can deteriorate by the process of carbonatation, or by penetration of chloride ions, typically from salt.
 The salt may come from ocean water, or from road salt applied during winter de-icing procedures.)
 Reinforcing steel within concrete can be protected by using high-quality concrete and increasing the thickness of the concrete surrounding the steel.
 Steel elements of a bridge can be protected by paints or by galvanizing with zinc.
-Paint can be avoided entirely for steel members by using certain steel alloys, such as stainless steel or weathering steel (a steel alloy that eliminates the need for paint, by forming a protective outer layer of rust).
+Paint can be avoided entirely for steel members by using stainless steel or weathering steel (a steel alloy that eliminates the need for paint, by forming a protective outer layer of rust).

 Bridge scour is a potentially serious problem when bridge footings are located in water.
-Currents in the water can cause the sand and rocks around and below the footings to wash-away over time.
-This effect can be mitigated by placing a cofferdam around the footings, or surrounding the footings with rip-rap.
+Currents in the water can cause the sand and rocks around and below the footings to wash away over time.
+This effect can be mitigated by placing a cofferdam around the footings, or surrounding the footings with large, carefully placed rocks.
 (Note: As an example of measures taken to combat scour: the underwater foundations of the Akashi Kaikyo Bridge are surrounded with rip rap 8 m thick.)
 Suspension bridges and cable-stayed bridges have large cables containing hundreds of steel wires.
-Several techniques are used to minimize corrosion inside the cables, such as wrapping the cables with galvanized wire, injecting the cables with grout or epoxy, using interlocking S-profile wires, and circulating dry air through the interior of the cable.

-Bridges with supports in navigable waterways should be designed to withstand reasonable ship strikes.
-In addition to waterway markings and pilot warning systems, bridge supports may be surrounded by physical protections, such as fenders, pilings, and small artificial islands.
+Several techniques are used to minimize corrosion inside the cables, including wrapping the cables with galvanized wire, injecting the cables with grout or epoxy, using interlocking S-profile wires, and circulating dry air through the interior of the cable.
+Bridges with supports in navigable waterways are designed to withstand ship strikes up to a specific, predefined magnitude.
+In addition to waterway markings and pilot warning systems, bridge supports in water may be surrounded by physical protections such as fenders, pilings, or small artificial islands.